The self-directed, or solo 401(k)—or what the IRS calls a one-participant 401(k)—isn’t all that different from a "regular" 401(k) on paper.

-Its name actually derives from the fact that it is a “one participant plan.”
-But Solo 401(k)s with checkbook control offer a whole new level of freedom as far as investing your retirement dollars goes.
-The seasoned investor can use their knowledge for an edge, and develop a diverse retirement portfolio that includes nontraditional assets, including real estate.
+Its name actually derives from the fact that it is a “one participant" retirement plan.
+But solo 401(k)s offer a whole new level of freedom as far as investing your retirement dollars goes.
+The seasoned investor can use their knowledge to get an edge.
+He or she may develop a diverse retirement portfolio that includes nontraditional assets, including real estate.

 So if you’re a commodities or crypto genius, maybe this is the plan for you.
 You can invest in these nontraditional assets only with self-directed accounts.
 The checkbook control feature of such plans gives you this liberty.

-The fact that you can invest in real estate with a Solo 401(k) is a major draw of this self-directed account for our clients, who are exclusively real estate investors.
-Whether you’re just starting out or have been in the game for a long time, many investors and entrepreneurs who are Solo-K eligible use the plan to make real estate investments.
+The fact that you can invest in real estate with a solo 401(k) is a major draw of this self-directed account for our real estate investor clients.
+Whether you’re just starting out or have been in the game for a long time, many investors and entrepreneurs who are solo 401(k) eligible use the plan to make real estate investments.

 There are a host of benefits exclusive to the 401(k), and tax perks make up the bulk of them.
 Savvy investors can use their knowledge of the plans tax benefits to purchase tax-advantaged real estate, defer income.

-Unlike the self-directed IRA, the Solo 401(k) has remarkably high contribution limits.
-While at the time of this writing IRA contributions max out at $5,500 (or $6,500 for workers at the eligible age for catch-up contributions), you can contribute up $60,000 to your Solo 401(k) if you’re under fifty.
+Unlike the self-directed IRA, the solo 401(k) has remarkably high contribution limits.
+While at the time of this writing IRA contributions max out at $5,500 (or $6,500 for workers at the eligible age for catch-up contributions), you can contribute up $60,000 to your solo 401(k) if you’re under fifty.
 If you’re over, you get an extra $6,000 allowance for catch-up contributions.

 The reason actually borrowing from your 401(k) is a dice-roll is if you do make a bad deal, your retirement account is what really suffers.
 Recovering isn’t always easy, and real estate investors can mismanage funds by say, over-investing in a single property, neglecting due diligence with their 401(k) investments, or failing to request the proper professional help before making moves with their plans.
 Don’t be one of them.